Noemidiaz/pands-project/README.md

 ## How to run Python Code

+To start using Python programing language for a data analysis, first of all is to import all libraries and loaded the data set as previously detailed.
+Then you can start using the following codes to explore the data and outcomes some visualizations as .png.

 To explore the data and calculate key statistical measures is used the following code:

 ```